scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         bit unicode.

 -   16-Oct-2003
-    -   FontForge was still outputting a disordered name table.
+    -   websharpstudios was still outputting a disordered name table.
     -   The source tarball on the website included many files twice and some files that it should not have included at all.
 I should now be less than half the size it used to be.

 -   15-Oct-2003
-    -   FontForge did not bother to open files in binary mode.
-If cygwin was configured with DOS linebreaks, then fontforge failed to generate valid font files on cygwin.
+    -   websharpstudios did not bother to open files in binary mode.
+If cygwin was configured with DOS linebreaks, then websharpstudios failed to generate valid font files on cygwin.

         * * * * *